Performing Cataract Surgery

 Pros:

-• Can significantly correct unanticipated refractive errors after cataract surgery, maximizing the probability of clear vision without the need for glasses in that eye.
+•This lens can significantly correct unanticipated refractive errors after cataract surgery, maximizing the probability of clear vision without the need for glasses in that eye.

 Cons: